Irratzo/Containers/content/singlrty_start.rst

 .. callout:: Installing Singularity on your own laptop/desktop

-   If you have a Linux system on which you have administrator access and you would like to install Singularity locally on this system.
+   If you have a Linux system on which you have administrator access and you can install Singularity locally on this system.

-**Check that Singularity is available**
+Sign in to the Vega system that you've been provided with access to.

-Sign in to the remote platform, with Singularity installed, that you've been provided with access to.
 Check that the `singularity` command is available in your terminal:

 .. code-block:: bash